jbmilgrom/blogg/src/post/identity-state-time.md

 }
 ```

-Underlying withdraw lies a mutable balance binding that may be assigned new values.
-Calls to withdraw change the associated balance of bankAccount as a side-effect, without altering the identity of bankAccount, by design.
+Underlying `withdraw` lies a mutable `balance` binding that may be assigned new values.
+Calls to `withdraw` change the associated balance of `bankAccount` as a side-effect, without altering the identity of `bankAccount`, by design.

 ```ts
 const bankAccount = new BankAccount(100);